 Sean woke to the sound of a brilliant church bell.
 He had been asleep for nearly ten hours.
-He had been hungry before he slept and now he was starving.
-Mrs. Robinson had seen to it that his kitchenette was loaded with food: fruit, bread, various sliced meats, dairy products, dried soup mixes and, oddly, a six-pack of Pepsi Max.
-As he ate, he took out his phone and pulled up the images of Billy that the crew back in Seattle had uncovered.
-It was Billy all right, sitting in some kind of cafe or coffee house wearing a traditional Icelandic sweater.
+He had gone to bed hungry and now he was starving.
+Mrs. Robinson had seen to it that his kitchenette was loaded with food: fruit, bread, various sliced meats, dairy products, dried soup mixes and, somewhat incongruously, thought Sean, a six-pack of Pepsi Max.
+As he began to eat, he took out his phone and pulled up the images of Billy that the crew back in Seattle had uncovered.
+They were of Billy all right, sitting in some kind of cafe or coffee house wearing a traditional Icelandic sweater.
 There was a sign on the wall written in Icelandic.
-The picture had been posted the week before.
+The image had been posted the week before.
 A woman with a severe blond hairdo was looking straight into the camera.
 The picture was captioned Helgi, Billy, Þora og Moi.
 French?
 Or just an affectation?
 Sean closed his phone and headed out.
 It was colder that it looked.
 Mrs. Robinson was right again; Sean realized that he should have brought a sweater.
 His windbreaker did help some, but he soon realized that he needed something more substantial.
-Across the street from a small square that was inhabited by skateboarders, he found a tourist shop selling handknits.
+Across the street from a small square that was inhabited by skateboarders, he found a tourist shop selling hand-knits.

 “Perhaps Billy had bought his here,” Sean thought.
 One of them looked to have the same pattern as Billy’s.
 “Maybe they’re the same all over the country?” he thought, “When in Iceland, do as the Icelanders do?”
 He bought it.